Services & Pricing

 You can of course create your own pricing factors from scratch too.
 AI is there to help, not dictate.

-Pricing factors configuration showing adjustment factors that modify service pricing
+Pricing factors configuration showing percentage and fixed-amount adjustments that modify service pricing

 Revenue Ranges